How Long Are Chemo Treatments for Ovarian Cancer?

 Chemotherapy for ovarian cancer may be given before or after surgery to remove the tumor.
 If administered before, the primary goal of the chemotherapy is to shrink the tumor so that it can be more easily removed.
 If it is administered after the surgery, the goal of the chemotherapy is to destroy any cancer cells that may still be in the patient’s body.
 When chemotherapy is needed after surgery, treatment typically begins as soon as the patient is deemed healthy enough to withstand the treatment and its side effects.

 In Moffitt Cancer Center’s gynecological clinic, our gynecologic oncologists, radiation oncologists, radiologists and other professionals collaborate to review every new case, ensuring each patient’s treatment plan reflects the unique challenges of her cancer.
-If you would like to discuss your ovarian cancer treatment options with an expert at Moffitt, call 1-888-663-3488 or fill out a new patient registration form online, with or without a referral, to request a consultation.
+If you would like to discuss your ovarian cancer treatment options with an expert at Moffitt, call 1-888-663-3488 or fill out a new patient registration form online.